rosary workshop

 |

-We saw A remarkable collection of works at the Bowers Museum (Costa Mesa CA) in 1995.
+enjoy our gathering of images of Our Lady of Guadalupe, a collection from an exhibit at the Bowers Museum in Los Angeles CA on loan from the basilica in Mexico City.
+(Note thhe white stars on her blue mantle (background) and the rays of red and white around her) + COLLECTION FROM THE BOWERS MUSEUM We saw A remarkable collection of works at the Bowers Museum (Costa Mesa CA) in 1995.
 It was on loan from the Basilica Museum of Our Lady of Guadalupe (Mexico City) A few years later we visited the Basilica of Our Lady of Guadalupe Museum in Mexico City and were again blessed to see this amazing collection.
-We regret we only have space to show a small segment of this collection. + MONSTRANCE MYSTERY Monstrance (Latin word monstrare, meaning "to show").
-When photographing the exhibit, I was struck with how the Monstrance would align at certain angles with the image of Our Lady on the back wall.
-How it appeared to frame the Virgins womb where the preborn baby Jesus slept.
-Note too the 'luna' that normally holds the Consecrated Host (Eucharistic Christ) during exposition, appears like a supportive moon.
-Also note the tiny bells that are traditionally rung when the Monstrance is lifted for adoration! +
+We regret we only have space to show a small segment of this collection. + MILAGROS and EX VOTOS

 "Am I not here who am your Mother?